 Cardiovascular exercise: the likes of running, jogging, swimming, cycling, HIIT (high intensity interval training), or basically anything that gets your heart rate up for a significant amount of time has many benefits.
 These include, most strikingly, a 50% lower risk of heart disease, and a lower instance of many other diseases, including some cancers, stroke, and type 2 diabetes.

 Cardiovascular exercise is also crazily good for your mind and general well being as it helps to blast out depression, anxiety, and low mood.
 Don’t forget that many exercises are both cardio and weight bearing, such as HIIT, power walking, running, indoor rowing, and kettle bell classes – so you can get the best of both worlds in one session.

 Boxing covers ALL bases:

-- Swimming uses practically every muscle in your body, and is great for people who suffer insomnia as it tires out ALLthe muscles and induces sleep.
+- Swimming uses practically every muscle in your body and is great for people who suffer insomnia as it tires out ALLthe muscles and induces sleep.
 It also controls blood sugar levels, lowers blood pressure and cholesterol, and reduces risk of heart disease and stroke.

-The reason I say this particular fitness tracker is great is because I thoroughly researched it before I bought it and it had the best reviews for ease and comfort, plus the best features.
+The reason I say this particular fitness tracker is pretty good is because I thoroughly researched it before I bought it for myself, and I discovered it had the best reviews for ease and comfort, plus the best features.

-I have found that an alkaline plant based diet and plant proteins are superior to animal in the respect that they cause much less inflammation in the body and therefore can build leaner, cleaner muscle.
+I have found that an alkaline plant based diet with lots of plant protein, are superior to animal proteins in the respect that they cause much less inflammation in the body, and therefore can build leaner, cleaner muscle.

-You should be consuming between 1-2 grams of protein per kilo of body weight depending on the kind of training you are doing.
-If you would like some plant protein ideas then please visit my page ‘High Protein Plant Foods’ for inspiration.
+You should be consuming between 1-2 grams of protein per kilo of body weight, depending on the kind of training you are doing.
+If you would like some plant protein ideas then please read my post ‘High Protein Plant Foods’ for inspiration.

 If you have any questions about health and fitness I am always pleased to answer them.
 Just post away below this thread.
-Thanks
+Thanks for reading!